-Valéria Hyer, M.MFT is a therapist on staff at The Refuge Center.
+Valéria Hyer, M.MFT is a Staff Therapist and Neurofeedback Therapist at The Refuge Center.
 She earned her master’s degree in Marriage and Family Therapy at Lipscomb University and a BA in English from Middle Tennessee State University.
 She is also a member of the American Association of Marriage and Family Therapists (AAMFT).
 She believes that our lives are intricate pieces of a story worthy of redemption and love.

 Originally from Rio de Janeiro, Brazil, Valéria served the immigrant community in Nashville, where she taught English and worked as a healthcare advocate.
 Her work with this population taught her that joy is possible in the midst of the most traumatic events and that human resilience is a gift.
 She is also fluent in Spanish and Portuguese.